holoviz/panel/doc/how_to/pipeline/complex_pipeline.md

 dag
 ```

-This is of course a very simple example of a non-linear pipeline but it demonstrates the ability to express arbitrary workflows with branching and converging steps

 ## Related Resources
 - The [Param with Panel](../param/index.md) How-to Guides describe how to set up classes that declare parameters and link them to some computation or visualization.
-- The [Create a `Pipeline`](./simple_pipeline.md) How-to Guide walks through the essential components of a pipeline.
+- The [Create a Pipeline](./simple_pipeline.md) How-to Guide walks through the essential components of a pipeline.